 whether the CLA applied to the claim, effectively limiting the

 damages Ms Farnham could obtain.
-The Court of Appeal held it
+Section 5(1)(b) of the CLA states

 payable under the WCRA.
 Accordingly, the Court was required to look